 We provide residential care for women ages 18 and over.
 We are a Phase program, consisting of three phases lasting from nine-months to one year.
 We are a work program, which enables the women to become responsible for themselves and accept financial responsibility for their time in the program.
 They have a safe environment to experience the realities of life, where they learn to process their daily struggles and prepare to return to society.
 Promise of Hope provides tools that help strengthen the resident’s ability to build a personal relationship with Christ, handle cravings, and address personality conflicts in the personal relationships, the workplace, and in society at large.
 These tools include promises from God’s Word, prayer, 12-step program guidance, and living and communication skills.

 Promise of Hope has opened a Men’s Campus in Cochran, GA.
 The Cochran property is located in rural Bleckley County.
 Damascus Road is a quiet refuge for men.
 It is God’s shining light for men who are caught in the grips of addiction.

 Our Family Meetings are a very successful component of our program.
-Education is important in learning how to stop enabling the bad behavior.
-Most family members don’t realize their actions are helping the self destructive lifestyle to continue.
+Education is important in learning how to stop enabling bad behavior.
+Most family members don’t realize their actions are helping the self-destructive lifestyle to continue.
 Statistics show when the family members get better, the addict or alcoholic gets better sooner.
-Our program has returned many wives, mothers, daughters and friends to families ready to walk a new journey of recovery to a full productive life.
+Our program has returned many wives, mothers, daughters, and friends to families ready to walk a new journey of recovery to a full productive life.
 Attending our Family Meetings helps understanding of the process to that life occur.

 From conception, our desire has been to have a program that would bring glory to God by being one of quality in education both through Bible Study and addiction counseling, financial accountability, community interaction, and protection to our residents.
 Our program is held in highest esteem among our community peers.